 In 1853 Russell was one of a group of leading homeopaths involved in the creation of a Directory of British and Foreign Homeopaths and their supporters to counter the suppression of all mention of homeopaths and their supporters by the editors of the London and Provincial Medical Directory.
 Also involved were George Atkin, John Chapman, Robert Ellis Dudgeon, James W Metcalfe, Frederick Hervey Foster Quin.

-In 1861 Russell attended a dinner in honour of Frederick Hervey Foster Quin, alongside William Edward Ayerst, Hugh Cameron, Matthew James Chapman, Edward Charles Chepmell, Edward Hamilton, Amos Henriques, George Calvert Holland, Henry Kelsall, Joseph Kidd, Thomas Robinson Leadam, J Bell Metcalfe, George Wyld, Stephen Yeldham, William Bayes, and many others.
+In 1861 Russell attended a dinner in honour of Frederick Hervey Foster Quin, alongside William Edward Ayerst, Hugh Cameron, Matthew James Chapman, Edward Charles Chepmell, Edward Hamilton, Amos Henriques, George Calvert Holland, Henry Kelsall, Joseph Kidd, Thomas Robinson Leadam, James Bell Metcalfe, George Wyld, Stephen Yeldham, William Bayes, and many others.

 - On the Respiratory System of Nerves, Considered as the Vehicle of General Sympathy (1838)